Go Beyond the Obvious: Aspire, Amplify, Advance

 : Lead

-After University I used my new computer skills to get my first real job in a Tech Startup.
-Quickly picking up tech I began helping induct new starters and soon developing tech engineers and architects, boosting pass rates from 25% to 75% following a 2 day workshop.
+After University, where I studied Law, I used my emerging computer skills to get my first real job in a Tech Startup.
+Quickly picking up tech I began helping induct new starters and soon developing tech engineers and architects, boosting exam pass rates from 25% to 75% in just 3months instead of 2 years (88% quicker).

-I progressed to train sales, service, management and leadership, growing as a manager myself, and becoming one the youngest department heads in a company of 35,000.
+I progressed to train sales, service, management and leadership, growing as a manager myself, and becoming one the youngest department heads in a company of 35,000 people.

 - Department Head for over 15 years